qsnake/gpaw/doc/install/BGP/performance.rst

 Here we show the examples of different mappings on a 512-node BG/P partition.
 Band groups are colored coded. *(Left)* Inefficient mapping for four groups of bands (B = 4).
-This mapping leads to contention on network links in z-direction. *(Right)*  Efficient mapping for eight groups of bands (B=8).
+This mapping leads to contention on network links in the z-direction. *(Right)*  Efficient mapping for eight groups of bands (B=8).
 Correct mapping maximizes scalability and single-core peak performance.